rsandor/Solace/data/help/skills/one-handed.md

 # Skill: One-handed (str/spe)
-The one-handed skill allows the character to effectively battle using weapons that require a single hand to weild.
-The following weapon proficiencies are unlocked at the given skill levels:
+The one-handed skill allows the character to effectively battle using weapons that require a single hand to wield.

-- Skill Level 1:  dagger, short-sword, club
-- Skill Level 25: longsword, axe, mace, hammer
-- Skill Level 50: nunchaku, kukuri, flail

-The following passive enhancements are unlocked at the indicated level:
+Passive enhancements:

 - [15]  Parry         - Evade attacks by parrying them in battle
 - [40]  Second Attack - Make two attacks per round in battle
 - [70]  Third Attack  - Make three attacks per round in battle
 - [100] Battle Trance - Each attack recieves a 10% bonus to hit and damage

-Finally, the following cooldown actions are added at the given level:
+Cooldown actions:

 - [10] Flurry        - attack the opponent with a flurry of blows (3 attacks).
 - [30] Feign         - Feign an attack putting he opponent off balance, the next